You‘re familiar with the skiers‘ ultimate dream: a solid day on the mountain followed with relaxing with your ski buds in hot water.

 Predecessors.
 A bathhouse, swimming pool, restaurant, bungalows and various other improvements and expansions followed, turning the resort into what visitors find today: the largest natural hot springs in Canada and a mecca for those who believe in the health and wellness aspects of the naturally-heated waters.

-“We flow over 1.2 million gallons of fresh mineral water through our pools daily allowing us to use minimal levels of chlorine,” says Rachel Dick, marketing coordinator at Fairmont Hot Springs Resort.
+“We flow over 1.2 million gallons of fresh mineral water through our pools daily allowing us to use minimal levels of chlorine,” the Marketing Coordinator at Fairmont Hot Springs Resort, tells us.
 And unlike some hot springs that sometimes has a touch of sulphuric smell, Fairmont’s are odourless.